Yoosh94/LiveRetro/README.md

 # LiveRetro

+Let's make having retro's easy but most importantly environmently friendly.

-Have retro's online so remote workers can join in the sticky note fun, but most importantly lets say no to stickynotes
+Have retro's online so remote workers can join in with the sticky note fun without actually using sticky notes.